tsattolo/sunshine-list-analysis/README.md

 # Data Cleaning
 Download raw csv files from https://www.ontario.ca/page/public-sector-salary-disclosure.

-Run clean.sh and give it a glob that matches all the dowloaded csvs.
+Run clean.sh and give it a glob that matches all the dowloaded csvs (and nothing else).
 Ex:
 ```
 clean.sh "Datasets/*.csv"
 ```